nightwatchjs/nightwatch-docs/guide/concepts/test-globals.md

     // until a given timeout is reached, before the test runner gives up and fails the test.
     retryAssertionTimeout: 5000,

+    // use the same browser session to run the individual  test suites
+    reuseBrowserSession: false,

     // Custom reporter
     reporter: function(results, done) {
       // do something with the results